 I remember stepping out in front of a thousand people and not knowing if my voice could come out.
 I remember the physical reaction to the fear: the cold sweat, the tightening all over my body, the lump in my throat.
 I remember a colleague telling me to breathe but I didn’t think I knew how anymore!

-For me a cycle of fear began: the fear of loosing my voice was creating mental and physical problems that were making me loose my voice.
-I make a choice to quit and to teach instead!
+For me a cycle of fear began: the fear of losing my voice was creating mental and physical problems that were making me lose my voice.
+I made a choice to quit and to teach instead!

 As a vocal coach, I spend a lot of time listening to Adele.
 My pupils love her songs.
 She is a hero to many of them.
 We spend a lot of time talking about what makes her so outstanding.
 About why even vocal impressionists struggle to imitate her.
 About why I don’t let any of them sing "Rolling in the Deep," because they end up shouting, why her voice makes notes sounds so much lower than they really are.

 We look at her face shape, her loose jaw, her commitment to the lyrics and emotional side of her songs, her slides and scoops that drop her larynx.
 Her vocal technique is a masterclass in itself.

 Singing is much more athletic than many people realise.
 My students are surprised how far I push them to use their whole bodies; to commit entirely to the words and musicality.
 They say they are exhausted afterwards but they should be!
 Done right, singing is as all encompassing as an Olympic sport.
 What we’ve got to make sure is that they are the right kind of exhausted.

 So, why is singing the only physical activity that “athletes”, at the top of their game, train relatively little for?
 I mean, "little" compared with the hours and hours that say, a diver or swimmer would do each day...